Andy Murray: Murray vs. Nadal

-Murray has played against Rafael Nadal on 24 occasions since 2007, with Nadal leading 17–7.
+Murray played against Rafael Nadal on 24 occasions starting in 2007, with Nadal leading 17–7.
 Nadal leads 7–2 on clay, 3–0 on grass and 7–5 on hard courts.
-The pair regularly meet at Grand Slam level, with nine out of their twenty-four meetings coming in slams, with Nadal leading 7–2 (3–0 at Wimbledon, 2–0 at the French Open, 1–1 at the Australian Open and 1–1 at the US Open).
-Eight of these nine appearances have been at quarter-final and semi-final level.
-They have never met in a slam final, however, Murray leads 3–1 in ATP finals, with Nadal winning at Indian Wells in 2009 and Murray winning in Rotterdam the same year, Tokyo in 2011, and at Madrid in 2015.
+The pair often met at Grand Slam level, with nine out of their 24 meetings coming in the majors, with Nadal leading 7–2 (3–0 at Wimbledon, 2–0 at the French Open, 1–1 at the Australian Open and 1–1 at the US Open).
+Eight of these nine appearances were at the quarterfinal and semifinal level.
+They never met in a major final, however, Murray leads 3–1 in ATP finals, with Nadal winning at Indian Wells in 2009 and Murray winning in Rotterdam the same year, Tokyo in 2011, and at Madrid in 2015.

-Murray lost three consecutive Grand Slam semi-finals to Nadal in 2011 from the French Open to the US Open.
-The pair had not met for three years since the final of the 2011 Japan Open until the quarter-finals of the 2014 Rome Masters, although they were scheduled to meet in the semi-final of the 2012 Miami Masters before Nadal withdrew injured.
-At the semi-final stage of the 2014 French Open, Nadal triumphed in a dominant straight sets win for the loss of just 6 games.
-In one of their most recent meetings, Murray beat Nadal for the first time on clay, and the first time in a Masters 1000 final, at the Madrid Open in 2015.
-Murray fell to Nadal in the semi-finals of the 2016 Monte Carlo Masters, despite taking the first set.
-Three weeks later they met again at the semi-final stage of the 2016 Madrid Open, this time Murray winning the match in straight sets.
+Murray lost three consecutive major semifinals to Nadal in 2011 from the French Open to the US Open.
+At the semifinal stage of the 2014 French Open, Nadal triumphed in a dominant straight sets win for the loss of just 6 games.
+In one of their last meetings, Murray beat Nadal for the first time on clay, and the first time in a Masters 1000 final, at the Madrid Open in 2015.
+Murray fell to Nadal in the semifinals of the 2016 Monte Carlo Masters, despite taking the first set.
+Three weeks later they met again at the semifinals of the 2016 Madrid Open, with Murray winning.